marcov/tech-notes/docs/Debugging/Linux-Tracing.md

 ## Kprobes / uprobes (dynamic)

-- kprobe: dynamic instrumentation of kernel: zero overhead when not in use.
+- kprobe/kretprobe: dynamic instrumentation of kernel: zero overhead when not in use.
   Can hook entry and exit of any kernel function Dynamically change the kernel code at runtime to trace when a given kernel function is called.
   It may not page fault or sleep.
-  It runs with interrupts disabled.
+  It runs in interrupt context with interrupts disabled.

+  For a given kretprobe, you can only execute up to `maxactive` parallel calls.
+  `maxactive` default should be # of CPUs.

+ Active kprobes show up in `/sys/kernel/debug/kprobes/list`

 - uprobe: equivalent of kprobe in user space